Cyst removal in London

 Ganglion cyst

-These types of cysts commonly develop in the area of the wrist or hand around joints and can also be found in the ankle and foot area.
-Ganglion cysts most commonly develop along an area of tendon sheath that has undergone degenerative changes and tend to be more common in women than men.
+These types of cysts commonly develop in the wrist or hand around joints and can also be found in the ankle and foot area.
+Ganglion cysts most commonly develop along an area of the tendon sheath that has undergone degenerative changes and are more common in women than men.
 It is still unknown what is the exact cause for these types of cysts.

 Acne cysts

 Cystic acne is one of the most severe forms of acne and can be difficult to treat effectively.
-The condition develops when excess sebum and pus form beneath the skin and do not become expressed onto the skin surface leading to cyst formation.
-These areas of overactivity develop further beneath the skin and in some cases the sebaceous glands responsible for synthesis of sebum becomes destroyed.
+The condition develops when excess sebum and pus form beneath the skin and do not become expressed onto the skin surface, leading to cyst formation.
+These areas of overactivity develop further beneath the skin and in some cases, the sebaceous glands responsible for the synthesis of sebum become destroyed.

 Breast cysts